RoyleHerman/Chatbotium/README.md

 ### Chatbotium.
-A simple chatbot based on chatterbot.
+Chatbotium - A simple chatbot that can be trained and used for any purpose.

 #### How to download.
 1. Open Terminal and write this commands: